Dharmakshetre kurukshetre samavetaa yuyutsavah;

 Atra shooraa maheshwaasaa bheemaarjunasamaa yudhi;

-4. "Here are heroes, mighty archers, equal in battle to Bhima and Arjuna, Yuyudhana, Virata and Drupada, of the great car (mighty warriors),
+4. "Here are champions, great archers, equals in battle to Bhima and Arjuna, Yuyudhana, Virata and the great warrior Drupada.

 Dhrishtaketush chekitaanah kaashiraajashcha veeryavaan;

-5. "Drishtaketu, Chekitana and the valiant king of Kasi, Purujit, and Kuntibhoja and Saibya, the best of men,
+5. "Drishtaketu, Chekitana and the bold king of Kasi, Purujit, and Kuntibhoja and Shaibya, a bull among men,

 Yudhaamanyushcha vikraanta uttamaujaashcha veeryavaan;

-6. "The strong Yudhamanyu and the brave Uttamaujas, the son of Subhadra (Abhimanyu, the son of Arjuna), and the sons of Draupadi, all of great chariots (great heroes).
+6. "Bold Yudhamanyu and valiant Uttamaujas, the son of Subhadra (Abhimanyu, the son of Arjuna), and the sons of Draupadi, all great warriors.

 7. "Know also, best among the twice-born, the names of those who are the most distinguished among ourselves, the leaders of my army!
 These I name to you for your information.